 If you don’t want it to be like smoothie consistency leave the ice cubes out and just blend it.
 This will give you so much good high vibe energy, just what we’re looking for from citrine and it tastes amazing.

 Try it!
 Some people don’t like the taste of carrot and orange juice together.
 I was cracking up because my friend, Leonie Dawson, posted something where she was drinking carrot and orange juice.
 She was like, what in the world is this?

 But for me, with the health foodstuff, I can pretty much do it all and I think it’s great.
 Maybe it’s an acquired taste, I don’t know, but try it out.

 I think the energy trade-off that you get from it and the energy, the vibes you get from the citrine gem elixir is more than worth it.
 I think it tastes beautiful.

 To wrap this up, here’s a little disclaimer I want to give you.
 Are these meanings reliable?
-I’ve given you citrine, crystal meanings, correspondences, properties, but are they reliable?
+I’ve given you citrine meanings, properties, correspondences, but are they reliable?
 This is a new disclaimer I’ve been giving recently.
 Those that have been with me a little while you know, you’re like, ah, here we go. 🙂